ATL-WDI-Exercises/fashion-blog/README.md

 This repo contains 3 branches:

-- **no-markup-starter** - This version is on the master branch.
-You'll need to add the HTML and CSS to this starter code
+- **no-markup-starter** - This version is on the master branch (and is the most challenging).
+You'll need to add both the HTML and CSS to this starter code.

-- **css-starter** - This version contains the HTML structure so you'll only need to focus on adding your CSS rules
+- **css-starter** - This version contains the HTML structure so you'll only need to focus on adding your CSS rules.

-- **solution** - This contains the solution
+- **solution** - This contains the solution.